ardatan/graphql-mesh/website/docs/handlers/openapi.md

 This section shows how to configure GraphQL Mesh to accept either, and also how to use GraphQL Mesh to set / unset cookies on the login & logout mutations.

-### Accepting either a cookie or a header
+### Accepting one of cookie, header or context value

-We want to accept either a `accessToken` cookie or a `Authorization` header, and transmit it to the Rest API as a `Authorization` header.
+We want to accept one of: an `accessToken` cookie, an `Authorization` header, or an authorization value available in context (e.g. set by a GraphQL auth plugin), and transmit it to the Rest API as a `Authorization` header.
 GraphQL Mesh does not allow dynamic selection in the `meshrc.yaml` file, but that's fine!
 We can use a bit of trickery.

 ```yml
 sources: